moccalotto/kaos/_rulebook/main.md

 {{ power.description }}
 {% endfor %}

-The sum of the scores of your power-skills may never exceed 90.
+The sum of the scores of your Power Skills may never exceed 90.
-In other words, having Leadership 60 and Thaumaturgy 30 would be OK because their combined score is exactly 90, but you would never be able to further increase the scores of your chosen skills, nor would you be able to buy scores in the Battle or Witchcraft power-skills.
+In other words, having Leadership 60 and Thaumaturgy 30 would be OK because their combined score is exactly 90, but you would never be able to further increase the scores of your chosen skills, nor would you be able to buy scores in the Battle or Witchcraft Power Skills.

 #### Using powers
-When you use a power you must first make a Standard Test for the given power-skill.
+When you use a power you must first make a Standard Test for the given Power Skill.
 If the test succeeds, the power takes effect and you suffer strain.

 #### Strain